syncfusion-content/uwp-docs/uwp/DotNET-Framework-support-History.md

 ## Control compatibility

-Syncfusion UWP controls are always updated with the Microsoft latest Framework.
+Syncfusion&reg; UWP controls are always updated with the Microsoft latest Framework.
 The following table contains information about the control’s compatibility with the versions of .NET Framework:

 <table>
 <tr>